 Redefining north.

-The Tent by Sofie Wise
+The Tent by Ray Wise

-The Tent by Sofie Wise
+The Tent by Ray Wise

 Associate creative nonfiction editor Ari Koontz on today’s bonus essay: In this tense yet tender snapshot of youthful daring, Wise turns a humorous scene into a site of heartache and discovery.
 With deft imagery that skirts around the open wound of unrequited queer yearning, “The Tent” lingers on the small details and transforms a brief romp into a crystallized, catalyzing encounter.